fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 tox.ini or setup.cfg as well.

-In the final lab, Lab 7, Using pytest with Other Tools, on page 127 ,
+In the final lab, Lab 7, Using pytest with Other Tools,

 you’ll look at how you can take the already powerful pytest and supercharge